Advisory Board

 Consultant, Frazer Nash Consultancy

-Nicole is a Consultant at Frazer-Nash Consultancy, where she has supported a wide range of nuclear projects in both technical and commercial roles; including as a key contributor to life extension workstreams for the UK’s current fleet of AGRs.
+Nicole is a Consultant in Data Science at Frazer-Nash Consultancy, where she has supported a wide range of nuclear projects in both technical and commercial roles across the nuclear lifecycle.

 Marcia Ore Assoc CIPD MSc MA